Services

 Former price promotions, you say?
 Plus ça change, plus c’est la même chose.
 This isn’t just a quote from Jean-Baptiste Alphonse Karr or a line from Circumstances by Rush.
 It’s also a fitting description of the risks associated with California’s thorny and potentially unconstitutional Business & Professions Code § 17501.
 The combination of this statute and avaricious lawyers is…

-• Brann & Isaacson Lawyers Teach at Harvard Law School and Maine Law this Fall
+• Peter Brann Teaches Again at Harvard Law School

 Retail & E-Commerce News